 |Liner material||30D Nylon Taffeta w/ DWR||Pertex 20 denier nylon taffeta||15-denier ripstop nylon||30D Plain weave nylon||Polyester|

 |Small Organization Pocket||Yes||No||No||Yes||Yes|

 |Zipper||3/4-length / Side||Full-length / Side||3/4-length / Side||3/4-length / Left Side||3/4-Length / Left Side|

 |Foot Girth||59 in.||38 in.||Not stated||Not stated||Not stated|

 Our Analysis and Test Results

-In the lower body, in particular, this bag offers more than a foot of extra firth compared to the other bags we tried.
+While the Riff 30 doesn't score at the top of the pack in warmth or weight, it receives decent marks in all the other evaluation metrics.
+Its best attribute, though, is its comfort.
+You can credit this comfort to its notably roomy dimensions.
+In the lower body and footbox, this bag offers a foot of extra girth compared to the other bags we tried.
 This makes it arguably the most comfortable bags for side sleepers because it leaves plenty of room to extend one leg to the side while keeping the other one straight.

 Features and Design

 Apart from the "gills" for venting, this bag has a couple of other features we really like.
 The footbox, for example, is encased with breathable, waterproof shell fabric.
 This ensures the down insulation inside doesn't get wet if your feet brush against condensation on a tent wall.
 This bag also has a flap-like neck baffle that can be folded outside of the bag on warmer nights or nestled inside to trap heat in colder conditions.
 The latest version also added a simple sleeve to keep a camp pillow in place.